EvroDeveloper/CustomCampaignTools.SDK/README.md

 ### Achievement Reference Holder
 Usage Info: Used with AchievementDisplay in order to specify which objects to show achievement name, description, and icon on.
 Call SetupReferences on Awake

+### Spawner Despawn Saver
+Usage Info: When Setup with a Crate Spawner, SavePoints will keep track of if the spawnable was Despawned, as well as if the AIBrain was killed.
+When the save point is saved, all despawned spawnables or killed NPCs with this script will not be spawned in when continuing.
+Best Practices: Put on all Ammo Boxes and Ammo Dest Boxes to prevent the player from picking up the same ammo twice, and put on all non-encounter NPCs to not respawn them if they have been killed.
+(Likely to break if used in cratespawners in chunks, make sure its always in the persistent scene.)